harrysayers7/prompt-library/README.md

 ├── notion-dev-databases.md  # Database IDs for all Notion databases
 ├── README.md                # Documentation about Notion integration
 └── USAGE.md                 # Detailed usage instructions

+USAGE.md            # Comprehensive usage guide
+LLM-GUIDE.md        # Instructions for LLMs interacting with this repo
 ```

 ## Adding a New Prompt